 The death of his son, Hamnet, eleven, in 1595 affected Shakespeare greatly.
 Soon later a plague killed off half the population.
-He wrote few plays in the next nine years and when he began again, they were the dark tragedies of Hamlet, King Lear and Macbeth.
+He wrote fewer plays and when he began again, they were the dark tragedies of Hamlet, King Lear and Macbeth. spa

 The grieving Constance in King John laments:

 Grief fills the room up of my absent child,

 Lies in his bed, walks up and down with me,